-A popular acid test for finding solid long-term bank stocks is to check out how they performed during the 2007-09 financial crisis.
-For instance, anyone tempted by the recent stellar dividend growth on offer at Bank of America might think twice when they recall the carnage inflicted on shareholders in 2008 and 2009.
-Conversely, investors who may have noticed New York Community Bancorp’s (NYSE: NYCB) recent rough patch may be willing to look again when they see how well the underlying business held up during the same period.
+A good acid test for finding solid bank stocks is to see how they performed in the financial crisis.
+For instance, anyone tempted by the recent stellar dividend growth on offer at Bank of America might think twice when they recall the carnage inflicted on shareholders in 2008.
+Conversely, investors who may have noticed New York Community Bancorp’s (NYCB) recent rough patch may be willing to look again when they see how well the underlying business held up in the same period.

-In 2009 for instance, a period in which problem loans were skyrocketing across the wider banking sector, NYCB posted a non-performing loans to total loans ratio of just over 2%.
+Cast your minds back to 2009, when problem loans were skyrocketing across the wider banking sector.
+NYCB posted a non-performing loans to total loans ratio of just over 2% that year.
 That was under half the 4.89% posted by the SNL Bank & Thrift Index.
-More importantly the net-charge off ratio – that is charge offs of defaulted loans, minus recoveries, as a percentage of total loans – came in at only 0.13%.
+More importantly, the net charge off ratio – that is charge offs of defaulted loans, minus recoveries, as a percentage of total loans – came in at only 0.13%.
 The comparable figure for the SNL Bank & Thrift Index was 2.84%.
-In addition the bank’s efficiency ratio, which is the measure of operating expenses to revenue, is well under 50%.
-In other words not only is NYCB an efficiently run bank whose assets generally high quality to begin with, but it also does an exceptional job of recovering its problem loans.

-To understand why that is the case we need to look a bit closer at the bank’s underlying business, which is heavily weighted towards multi-family lending.
-As the name suggests ‘multi-family’ basically means apartment complexes as opposed to single family housing units.
-As it stands around 75% of the bank’s total loan book is is from multi-family loans, accounting for just over half of its $49 billion in total assets.
-More specifically in NYCB’s case, these multi-family complexes are typically ones that are subject to New York City rent control regulation.
+To understand why that is the case, just consider the bank’s underlying business for a moment.
+Put simply, New York Community Bancorp sports a heavy weighting towards multi-family lending.
+As the name suggests, ‘multi-family’ basically means apartment complexes as opposed to single family housing units.
+Around 75% of the bank’s total loan book is from multi-family loans, accounting for just over half of its $49b in total assets.
+Specifically in the bank’s case, these multi-family complexes are typically ones subject to New York City rent control regulation.

-So far, so good.
-We’ve got an efficiently run bank, high quality assets and a valuation on the stock that looks quite tempting.
-So what’s not to like?
 Well, there are a few additional points worth bearing in mind.
-First of all we have the growth issue.
-For some years now NYCB has kept its total assets steady at a shade under $50 billion.
-In order to do it was paying out virtually all of net earnings by way of dividends to shareholders.
-Since banks typically grow by making (or acquiring) new loans, and loans are assets as far as banks are concerned, then holding the balance sheet steady has meant that net income and dividends didn’t really move all that much.
-Indeed for years NYCB was well known for its annual $1.00 per share distribution.
+First of all, we have the growth issue.
+NYCB has kept its total assets steady at a shade under $50b for some years now.
+It was paying out virtually all of net earnings by way of dividends to shareholders in order to do so.
+Since banks typically grow by making (or acquiring) new loans, and loans are assets as far as banks are concerned, then holding the balance sheet steady has meant that net income and dividends haven’t really moved all that much.
+Indeed, NYCB sported a signature $1.00 per share annual distribution for years.

-By the way if you’re wondering what’s so special about that $50 billion figure it represents the limit at which a bank is designated as a ‘systemically important financial institution’ (SIFI), and it is a tag that brings in a host of additional regulatory requirements and costs.
-In order to provide a longer term solution to this problem management decided to acquire Astoria Financial back in 2015.
-In preparation the annual dividend was cut from $1.00 per share to its current level of $0.68 per share.
-The deal, however, fell through in 2016, and without the previously higher dividend propping things up the stock price tanked.
-Despite remaining a high quality bank the share price is down over 25% on where it was at the start of 2014.
+What is so special about that $50b asset figure?
+Well, it represents the limit at which a bank is designated as a ‘systemically important financial institution’ (SIFI).
+That is a tag that brings in a host of additional regulatory requirements and costs.
+In order to provide a longer term solution to this issue, management decided to acquire Astoria Financial back in 2015.
+The annual dividend fell from $1.00 per share to 68¢ per share in preparation for that acquisition, which then fell through in 2016.
+Without a higher dividend propping things up, the stock tanked – and it remains down over 25% on its early-2014 level.

-Going forward there’s a couple of reasons to be more optimistic.
-Firstly, there’s the very real prospect of new legislation that would see the current $50 billion limit raised to $250 billion.
-If that turns out to be the case then NYCB can pursue organic growth without worrying about tripping the current SIFI limit.
-Given the current 5.4% dividend yield it wouldn’t take all that much earnings growth to generate attractive shareholder returns.
+Going forward, I think there are a couple of reasons to be more optimistic.
+Firstly, there’s the very real prospect of new legislation that would see the current $50b limit raised to $250b.
+If that turns out to be the case, then NYCB can pursue organic growth without tripping the SIFI limit.
+It wouldn’t take all that much earnings growth to generate attractive shareholder returns given the current 5.4% dividend yield.
 There’s also the prospect of M&A activity, with NYCB being either the acquirer or the acquisition.
-Added together it’s enough to warrant a closer look at one of the higher quality banks on the market.
+Added together, it’s enough to warrant a closer look at one of the higher quality banks on the market.